basiliszag/NFLPlaySim/README.md

 This program attempts to simulate an NFL play through object-oriented programming.
 An NFL play consists of an offense and defense, both of which contain 11 players.
-Each the offense and defense MUST consist of eleven players at a time, with twenty-two players making up the second and third depth bench.
+Each the offense and defense MUST consist of eleven players at a time.

 For simplicity, only fundamental passing, running, and special teams plays will be considered (no trick plays).

 Attribute statistics for players are graded on a range from 0 to 100, where 0 = complete incompetence and 100 = mastery.